-Often, before someone pays you, they may ask you to share some information about your blog.
-They do this to assess if you have the kind of exposure and influence they’re hoping to get with the sponsored post.
+Often, before a brand or company agrees to partner with you, they may ask for some information about your blog, such as your reach, subscriber count, social media following, demographics, etc. They do this to assess if you have the kind of exposure and influence they’re hoping to get with the sponsored post.
 After all, if they’re going to pay you, they’ll need some results.

 And psst, I have a media kit template for you, made with Canva, that you can download for FREE when you sign up for my newsletter below!